 Academy

-The National Gateway Academy was created from research and development of directed electromagnetic radiation solutions for global technology firms.
-As millions of digital packets flowed through systems, it was noted that complex routing decisions were both originally and ultimately based on simple binary switches.
-These binary switches (or signals) may further represent twenty-six English letters (or relatively few amino acids) from which complex tomes (and life) are constructed, in addition to other languages, designs, and magnificent works of art.
+As billions of digital packets flow through systems, complex routing decisions are both originally and ultimately based on simple binary switches.
+These switches (or signals) may further represent symbols of human communication, such as twenty-six English letters (or relatively few amino acids) from which complex tomes (and life) are constructed, in addition to other languages, designs, and magnificent works of art.

 Curriculum: It is imperative that students understand the importance of independent thought and accept the consequences of their actions.
 Teamwork is effective only after personal agency and responsibility are internalized.